Singapore Postcard: Summit island hides macabre history

 In 1970, the island was renamed after a nationwide contest.
 Sentosa was subsequently developed as a resort and expanded on reclaimed land.

+Nevertheless, Lee Kuan Yew, Singapore’s prime minister from 1959 to 1990, used the island to hold long-term political prisoners who were often detained without trial.
+Chia Thye Poh, a former member of parliament, spent 23 years in jail and under loose house arrest there.

+He worked as a freelance translator for the island’s management, before he was allowed to visit the mainland for a short time every day and set free.

-It now attracts around 19 million visitors every year.
+These days, the island attracts around 19 million visitors every year.

 Mohamed Shafie, a 79-year-old snake charmer, doesn’t expect the Trump-Kim summit to affect his business.